 Some of the most famous paintings featuring Guernsey come from the French impressionist painter Pierre-Auguste Renoir, who visited the island in 1883 and painted several pictures of Moulin Huet Bay.
 You can follow in Renoir’s footsteps on the Renoir Walk, however Guernsey also has some excellent art galleries just waiting to be explored.
-The following are some of the best in which to spend a day trip or a rainy morning.
+The Coach House Gallery and Quay Gallery in Guernsey are the best in which to spend a day trip or a rainy morning.

 Guernsey Museum & Art Gallery

 First up is the art gallery at Guernsey Museum, which is set within the beautiful grounds of Candie Gardens, a 19th century pleasure garden in the centre of the capital St. Peter Port.
 The museum has an extensive collection of artefacts which detail Guernsey’s heritage, but it also has a lot to offer in the way of artistic interest.
 In total, the museum’s art collection holds over 500 paintings, which reflect not only the landscapes of Guernsey but also the people of the island and their role in its history.

 The main gallery within the building is the Rona Cole Art Gallery, named after the museum’s first director.
 This permanent display includes many works by local artists, including Peter Le Vasseur, a Guernsey-born painter whose Tree of Life is very popular locally.
 There is also a large collection of marine oils and port pictures, as well as a comprehensive collection of photographs.